2.2 Align local development and deployment environments

 'apt-get update && apt-get install -y --no-install-recommends meld dbus-x11'

-You may find convenient to define a shell function as follows
+You may find convenient to define a shell function for these steps:

 run_rstudio_ver() {